Dmitry-N-Medvedev/giphy/README.md

 ## Notes

 1. Instead of the ReactJs the [Svelte](https://svelte.dev/) will be used.
-2. idea what individual GIFs mean in this case.
+2. I have no idea what individual GIFs mean in this case.
 Graphics returned for each item contains URLs of the same item in different formats and geometry.

 ## How to see it in action